Updated August 24, 2023

 Example #1 – 2D Contour Graph in Excel

-Suppose we are having a data of X, Y values on which the Z value is dependent (sum of logarithm’s to the base 10 for each corresponding X and Y header values for each column and row start).
+Suppose we are having data of X and Y values on which the Z value is dependent (sum of logarithms to the base 10 for each corresponding X and Y header value for each column and row start).
 See the screenshot below.

-Step 1: In order to create a graph associated with your data, select all the data from A1 to F6.
+Step 1: To create a graph associated with your data, select all the data from A1 to F6.

-Step 2: Click on the “Insert” tab present on the uppermost ribbon in Microsoft Excel sheet and select the “Recommended Charts” option out of it.
+Step 2: Click on the “Insert” tab on the uppermost ribbon in the Microsoft Excel sheet and select the “Recommended Charts” option.

-Step 3: Once you click on the Recommended Charts option, it will open up a new window named Insert Chart.
-There in that window, click on All Charts option.
-A list of charts available under excel will open up.
-Out of the different list of charts, select Surface.
-Different types of surface charts (they are 4 in number) will be visible.
+Step 3: Once you click the Recommended Charts option, it will open a new window named Insert Chart.
+There in that window, click on the All Charts option.
+A list of charts available under Excel will open up.
+Out of the different lists of charts, select Surface.
+Different types of surface charts (4 in number) will be visible.

-Step 4: Out of the 4 surface chart options available, click on the third chart which is a contour chart.
+Step 4: Out of the 4 surface chart options available, click on the third contour chart.
 Once you click on that, you’ll see a visualization of your contour graph associated with the data selected.
-Click on OK button to generate the graph.
+Click on the OK button to generate the graph.

-Step 5: Once you click on OK button, that’s it.
-Your chart is ready, and you can see the layout of the same as shown in the image below.
+Step 5: Once you click the OK button, that’s it.
+Your chart is ready; you can see the layout shown in the image below.

 Step 6: Add a title to this chart as the Contour graph under the Chart Title section.

-As every chart in excel has, we have lots of customization available here for contour graph as well.
+As every chart in Excel has, we have lots of customization available here for the contour graph as well.
 For now, we will change the color and style of this chart to make it look more decent.

-Step 7: Click on the chart area and a three-tab pane will appear on the right-hand side of the chart as shown in the image below.
-Out of those three, select the Chart Style icon (brush icon).
+Step 7: Click on the chart area, and a three-tab pane will appear on the right-hand side of the chart, as shown in the image below.
+Select the Chart Style icon (brush icon) out of those three.

-Step 8: Once you click on that, you will see a pop-up bar that has two options.
-One for style and other for the color.
+Step 8: Once you click that, you will see a pop-up bar with two options.
+One for style and the other for color.
 I will go to the color option and change the color of this chart.

 Step 9: Once done, the contour graph should look like the image shown below.